quicwg/base-drafts/draft-ietf-quic-recovery.md

 bytes it can send is limited, as specified in {{QUIC-TRANSPORT}}.
 If not all unacknowledged CRYPTO data can be sent, then all unacknowledged CRYPTO data sent in Initial packets should be retransmitted.
-If no bytes may be sent, then no alarm should be armed until bytes have been received from the client.
+If no bytes can be sent, then no alarm should be armed until bytes have been received from the client.

 Because the server may be blocked until more packets are received, the